WELCOME TO THE WEST END

 Discover the West End of Geneva Lake

-Across the lake from the active city of Lake Geneva, lie the communities of Williams Bay, Fontana, Walworth, and Lynn.
+Across the lake from the active city of Lake Geneva, lie the communities of Williams Bay, Fontana, Walworth, and Linn.
 Peaceful walks along the lakeshore, relaxing rounds of golf and distinctive resorts and spas grace the hillsides of Geneva Lake’s West Shore.

 Charming bed & breakfasts and treasure-filled antique stores await those who seek a retreat to the quiet side of the lake.
 Our merchants and business owners await your visit with a smile.
 We are proud of our reputation for unequaled hospitality.

 Don’t allow our country charm to fool you!
 With the Midwest’s largest resort spa in Fontana, adjacent to world class boating and elegant cuisine, we have the finest life has to offer.
 One look at our European-style supermarkets and gorgeous homes will reveal the ongoing development of our area.
 Thrill seekers can find action on the lake, at the resorts, friendly pubs, or the local bowling lanes.
 Whether you are here for a short visit, considering a vacation, or plan to relocate here permanently, there are plenty of ways to enjoy West End life! #ilovethewestend

 Situated on the west end of beautiful Geneva Lake with a background of tree-covered, glacier-formed hills, Fontana welcomes you.
 As in the time of the Potawatomi, Fontana is the friendly village with a myriad of opportunities for a memorable vacation or to live with nature’s beauty.